-Often, some users are particularly knowledgeable about certain topics relating to local search queries, for instance some users are experts in a particular genre of restaurants, a particular city or neighborhood, a type of retailer, or a combination of these categories (e.g., the New York Italian restaurants responsive to the above-mentioned query).
-Such experts, however, can be difficult to identify, particularly at web scale, as many users with relatively little expertise will hold forth on various topics; some users will self identify as experts in order to propagate spam for commercial benefit; and the number of local-search topics on which one may be an expert is very large.
+Often, some users are particularly knowledgeable about certain topics relating to local search queries, for instance, some users are experts in a particular genre of restaurants, a particular city or neighborhood, a type of retailer, or a combination of these categories (e.g., the New York Italian restaurants responsive to the above-mentioned query).
+Such experts, however, can be difficult to identify, particularly at web-scale, as many users with relatively little expertise will hold forth on various topics; some users will self identify as experts to propagate spam for commercial benefit, and the number of local-search topics on which one may be an expert is very large.

-Some aspects include a process, including: obtaining reviews of a reviewed category of businesses in a reviewed geographic area by reviewers; determining that reviews from more than a threshold number of reviewers have been obtained and, in response, identifying at least some of the reviewers as being experts in the reviewed category of businesses in the reviewed geographic area; receiving a query from a user; identifying a geographic area and a category of businesses for the query; ranking, with a processor, local search results responsive to the query based on the reviews of the experts in the reviewed geographic area and reviewed business category; and sending ranked search results to the user.
+Some of this local experts reviews patent include obtaining reviews of a reviewed category of businesses in a reviewed geographic area by reviewers; determining that reviews from more than a threshold number of reviewers have been obtained and, in response, identifying at least some of the reviewers as being experts in the reviewed category of businesses in the reviewed geographic area; receiving a query from a user; identifying a geographic area and a category of businesses for the query; ranking, with a processor, local search results responsive to the query based on the reviews of the experts in the reviewed geographic area and reviewed business category; and sending ranked search results to the user.

-The new patent from Google is this one:
+The local expert reviews patent from Google is this one:

 Identifying local experts for local search